-Why Get a MS in Biotechnology?
+Why Get a Biotechnology Degree?

 Biotechnology is an exciting field that combines environmental biology and engineering to solve problems and create new products.
 Biotechnology is used in medical, industrial, agricultural, and environmental applications.
 Environmental biotechnologists develop and use processes that clean up air, water, and soil pollution.
 For example, some modify or use microbes and plants that consume pollutants and break them down over time, and some work on creating efficient ways to convert microbes and plants into biofuels or bioplastics.